MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 *   The **Evergreen Bootstrapper** section of the page provides a small Evergreen runtime bootstrapper that runs on the client machine, for online users.
 You can use the bootstrapper a couple different ways:

-    *   Link to the bootstrapper, using a link you obtain from the **Get the Link** button.
-Your app uses this link to programmatically download the bootstrapper on the user's device and invoke the bootstrapper.
-This approach avoids the need to package anything with your app.
+    *   Link to the bootstrapper, using a link that you obtain from the **Get the Link** button.
+Your app uses this link to programmatically download the bootstrapper onto the client and invoke the bootstrapper.
+This approach avoids the need to package the bootstrapper with your app.
 This approach has a dependency on Microsoft's Content Delivery Network (CDN).
-This approach only works with clients that are online.

     *   Download the bootstrapper (using the **Download** button in the **Bootstrapper** section) and then distribute the bootstrapper with your app.
 In this approach, you package the bootstrapper with your app installer/updater or with your app itself, and invoke the bootstrapper that you included with your app.
 This approach avoids dependency on Microsoft's CDN.
-This approach only works with clients that are online.

 *  The **Evergreen Standalone Installer** section of the page provides a large, standalone Evergreen installer, primarily for offline users.
 In this approach, you package the standalone installer with your app installer/updater or app itself, and invoke the Evergreen Standalone installer.
 This approach avoids dependency on Microsoft's CDN.

-*  The **Fixed Version** section of the page provides a Fixed Version runtime that you distribute along with your app.
+*  The **Fixed Version** section of the page provides a Fixed Version runtime, which is a specific version of the WebView2 Runtime that you distribute along with your app.

 The Evergreen distribution mode is recommended for most apps.